How to convert DMG to PKG Mac App for distribution

-DMG files or Disk Image files are used to install software but can contain any type of files, not just app or installation files.
+DMG files or Disk Image files used to install software contain app files, installation files and other file types.
 They are usually used by macOS software installers downloaded from the internet.

-PKG files are macOS installation packages which contain installer scripts and compressed installation files that are used to install Mac software applications on a user hard drive.
+PKG files are macOS installation packages containing installer scripts and compressed installation files used to install Mac software applications on a user hard drive.

-Terminal can create PKG files from dmg files and then the PKG files can be distributed via Hexnode as enterprise apps.
+Terminal can create PKG files from DMG files and they can then be distributed via Hexnode as enterprise apps.

-PKG files can only be created from DMG files containing applications by using terminal.
+PKG files can only be created from DMG files containing applications by using the Terminal.

 Steps to convert macOS DMG files to PKG files.